JuliaMolSim/JuLIP.jl/README.md

 [![Build Status](https://travis-ci.org/libAtoms/JuLIP.jl.svg?branch=master)](https://travis-ci.org/libAtoms/JuLIP.jl)

 A package for rapid implementation and testing of new interatomic potentials and molecular simulation algorithms.
-Requires v0.5 of Julia.
+Requires v0.5 or v0.6 of Julia.

+**(WARNING: v0.6 compatibility is work in progress!)**

 The structure of JuLIP is heavily inspired by [ASE](https://gitlab.com/ase/ase) but uses more "Julian" notation.
 JuLIP relies on ASE for much of the